In 2019, only 3% of eCommerce website visits converted into purchases.

 7 Most Common Challenges of eCommerce + Long-Term Solutions For Each

-From absence of online identity verification to problems of creating a multichannel customer experience, these will be the biggest challenges eStore owners will face in 2020.
+From the absence of online identity verification to problems of creating a multichannel customer experience, these will be the biggest challenges eStore owners will face in 2020.

 1. Online Identity Verification